Bajra Shahi Mosque

-The Bajra Shahi Mosque (বজরা শাহী মসজিদ, شاهي مسجد بجرا) is an 18th-century mosque located in the Bazra Union under Sonaimuri Upazila of Noakhali District, in the Chittagong Division of Bangladesh.
+The Bajra Shahi Mosque (বজরা শাহী মসজিদ, شاهي مسجد بجرا) is an 18th-century mosque located in the Bazra Union under Sonaimuri Upazila of Noakhali District, in the Chattogram Division of Bangladesh.
 It was described as the "most notable historical monument" in the area around Maijdee.

 Location

 The mosque is located in a rural setting 20 km north of Noakhali, at the village of Bazra.
 The site is enclosed by an outer wall with an ornate gateway on the east, the whole situated on high ground on the western side of a dighi or reservoir.

 History

 The mosque was built by Aman Ullah in 1741-42 during the reign of the Mughal emperor Muhammad Shah.
 Between 1911 and 1928, Bazra zamindars Khan Bahadur Ali Ahmad and Khan Bahadur Mujir Uddin Ahmad had it extensively repaired and decorated with mosaics made from colored shards of ceramic.
 It is in a fairly good state of preservation, and is on the Bangladeshi Department of Archaeology list of protected sites.